How to be your own boss

 Yes and no. Self-employment can be a wonderful step to fulfilling your dreams, but it’s also not as simple as just setting out and deciding to change the world through your particular product or service.
 We’ve put together some strategies to keep in mind while you figure out how to be your own boss.

 Your business is not about you – it’s about your clients

+Being your own boss means putting your clients ahead of yourself.
 Take pride in your product or service, but don’t fall in love with it – because the more you love it, the less willing you will be to make changes.
 Your clients are ultimately the ones you are answering to, and it’s them that you need to keep happy.
+Once you realize your customers’ lives are at the heart of your business, you’ll understand that their needs come first.
 If they want changes in what you produce, you need to listen to them and implement these changes.

 Being your own boss means you are on the hook for producing the work and keeping up with changes in your field.
 Are your nearest competitors doing something different and offering greater value to your clients?
 You better adjust your practices, or even your most loyal clients will leave you for someone else.

 Being your own boss means that you get to pick your clients and what you work on, but it comes at the cost of a regular paycheck.
 Depending on what you arrange with your clients, you may not receive money every two weeks; it might be every month, or at the successful end of every project.
 There may be times when you’re flooded with work and flush with cash; conversely, there will be times when the gigs and the money dry up and you’re casting as wide a net as you can.
 You’ll have potential clients tear apart your work or decline to work with you at all.
 There may be days when you long for the security of the day job even if you are pursuing your passion.